thecodingmachine/tdbm/doc/annotations.md

 ----------------------------
 <small>(Available in TDBM 5.1+)</small>

+<div class="alert alert-warning">Until <a href="https://github.com/doctrine/dbal/pull/3512" target="_blank">this PR is merged in Doctrine DBAL</a>, this annotation will only work on MySQL databases.</div>

 Use this annotation in a table comment to force a bean to implement a given PHP interface.

 ```sql